Capri1545/safe-vault-application/README.md

 ## Activity 2: Changes and Updates
 - Added a new Razor Page `AdminTools` (AdminTools.cshtml and AdminTools.cshtml.cs) for administrative tools, allowing management of users, logs, and other admin tasks.
+- Added the SafeVault.Api project to the root solution for unified API and web development.
+- Cleaned up the SafeVault.Api project by removing all default code (weather, counter, etc.) and resetting configuration files to minimal/empty state for a bare minimum API setup.

 ## How AI Has Contributed
 - Guided the setup of the solution and projects using best practices for .NET and ASP.NET Core.